tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

 ## Try creating payloads from scratch

-Note that creating a new payload or shellcode that creates a new signature that is not present in the antivirus' tools database can still be effective but falls short on the new solutions that base their detection on heuristics and behavioural analysis.
+Note that creating a new payload or shellcode that creates a new signature that is not present in the Anti-Virus' tools database can still be effective but falls short on the new solutions that base their detection on heuristics and behavioural analysis.
 Learn to write your own payloads in python from scratch: